UNLIMITED SOLAR ENERGY!

 TYPES OF SOLAR PANELS

 The fabled technology that turns light into power.
-While most people only know them as “solar panel”, there are currently 3 common types of solar panels.
+While most people only know them as “one kind of solar panel”, there are currently 3 common types of solar panels.

 MONOCRYSTALLINE SOLAR PANELS